uport-project/ethr-did/README.md

 ## Construct a New Identity

-### Create ethr DID
+### Create Ethr-DID

-Creating an ethr DID is analogous to creating an ethereum account, which is an address on the ethereum blockchain controlled by a key pair.
-Your ethr DID will be your key pair.
+Creating an Ethr-DID is analogous to creating an Ethereum account, which is an address on the Ethereum blockchain controlled by a key pair.
+Your Ethr-DID will be your key pair.

-We provide a convenience method to easily create one `EthrDID.createKeyPair()` which returns an object containing an ethereum address and privatekey.
+We provide a convenient method to easily create one `EthrDID.createKeyPair()` which returns an object containing an Ethereum address and private key.

 ```js
 const keypair = EthrDID.createKeyPair()